 - When operating the refrigerator using the 12 VDC system, the REFRIGERATOR circuit breaker on the DC control panel must be ON, and the REFRIGERATOR circuit breaker on the AC control panel must be OFF. - When operating the refrigerator using the 110 VAC system, the REFRIGERATOR circuit breaker on the AC control panel must be ON, and the REFRIGERATOR circuit breaker on the DC control panel must be OFF.

-On some Formula boat's, a freezer is included with the refrigerator.
+The thermostat control is inside the refrigerator.
 Refer to the refrigerator operator's manual in your Owner Information Binder.